TheWorkflowAcademy/Uploading-Downloaded-Files-to-Zoho-WorkDrive-via-Deluge/README.md

 #### Optional: Rename the File
 If you wish to rename the file, this will be helpful to you.
 Otherwise, you can skip to [3.](#3-upload-file-to-zoho-workdrive)

-To rename the file, you need to get the extension first.
+To rename the file, you need to get the file extension.
 Since you already have the file name, all you need is some basic string manipulation to get the extension.

 ```javascript
 fileExt = fileName.right(fileName.len() - fileName.lastIndexOf(".") - 1);